What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I know the notion that some of these bad people getting away with what they have done peeves us, and we often feel that life is unfair.
 But is it?

-I’ve seen enough over the course of my career to know that bad people will never, ever get a good ending.
+I’ve seen enough throughout my career to know that bad people will never, ever get a good ending.
 Please believe me when I say this.

-I have never met a single bad person who got away with his or her misdeeds, and many of them whom I’ve crossed paths with are facing the consequence.
+I have never met a bad person who got away with his or her misdeeds, and many of whom I’ve crossed paths with now face the consequences.
 It’s been a long time coming.
 It will hit them one way or another.
 Before I forget, for goodness sake, everyone needs to stop thinking that having a lot of money equates to a good life, so if you think some of these filthy people are having the time of their lives simply because they have a fat bank account, I can only tell you to go out there and see the world and talk to more people.

 One notion of Chinese metaphysics that people fail to appreciate is that the laws we are talking about in Chinese metaphysics describe how karma unfolds.
 Karma is really just cause-and-effect, and Chinese metaphysics and BaZi express cause-and-effect in the form of 5 Elements and Yin & Yang.